 Employee engagement and job satisfaction

-• Compared to the 2020 survey, there were decreases of between 2% and 4% across the five questions relating to job satisfaction and employee engagement.
+- Compared to the 2023 survey, there were decreases of between 1% and 3% across the questions relating to employee engagement and job satisfaction.

-• 80% of respondents agreed that they would be confident approaching their manager to discuss concerns and grievances.
+- 80% of respondents agreeing that they would be confident in approaching their manager to discuss concerns and grievances.

-• 51% agreed they were confident they would be protected from reprisal from reporting improper conduct representing a small increase from 48% in 2020.
+- 52% agreed they were confident they would be protected from reprisal from reporting improper conduct representing s small increase from 51% in 2023.

-• Experiences of workplace bullying (21%) have not significantly reduced over the last five years (21% in 2020 and 23% in 2018).
-In addition, only 39% of respondents who personally experienced workplace bullying reported the bullying.
+- Experiences of workplace bullying (21%) has not significantly reduced over the last five years (21% in 2023, 2020 and 2018).
+There has been a small increase, from 39% in 2023 to 40% this year, of respondents who personally experienced workplace bullying reporting the bullying.

 Performance and development

-• 53% of respondents are having conversations with their manager/supervisor about their work performance at least 6-monthly, an increase of 4% compared to 2020.
+- 55% of respondents are having conversations with their manager/supervisor about their work performance at least every 6 months, an increase of 2% compared to 2023.

-• 72% of respondents said that performance conversations with their manager helped them to identify work priorities and training and development needs (an increase from 70% in 2020)
+- 74% of respondents said that performance conversations with their manager helped them identify work priorities and training and development needs, representing a 2% increase compared to 2023.

 Full report